 - 1. Isolate yourself from others as quickly as possible. - 2.
 If you live in Canada, call a health care professional or public health authority in the province or territory you are located.
 Tell them your symptoms.
-They will advise what to do. - 3.
+They will advise what to do - 3.
 Call your Manager/Supervisor and notify them. - 4.
 Depending on the circumstances, your Manager/Supervisor may authorize arrangements to work from home. - 5.
-Apply for the Canadian Recovery Benefit (CRB), Employment Insurance (EI), Group Insurance, or one of the other support benefits to avoid financial hardship. - CRB is available for a 2 week duration for individuals affected by COVID-19.
-Following the 2 week period, employees who are still unemployed due to COVID-19 will have to look to El or other new financial supports for relief. - CanadaLife will consider paying STD benefits from the start of the quarantine period if you are displaying symptoms consistent with COVID-19, have tested positive, and are unable to work, or if testing doesn't confirm COVID-19 but you have symptoms that prevent you from working, you should submit a claim. - 6.
-If you have been identified as a close contact by the Public Health Authority and are receiving testing or have a confirmed diagnosis of COVID-19, you must inform your Manager/Supervisor and they will take measures to protect others.
+Apply for the Canadian Emergency Response Benefit (CERB), Employment Insurance (EI), Group Insurance, or one of the other support benefits to avoid financial hardship. - CERB is once more being extended by an additional 4 weeks to a 28-week maximum.
+At that point, employees who are still unemployed due to COVID-19 will have to look to Employment Insurance (EI) or other new financial supports for relief. - CanadaLife will consider paying STD benefits from the start of the quarantine period if you are displaying symptoms consistent with COVID-19, have tested positive, and are unable to work, or if testing doesn't confirm COVID-19 but you have symptoms that prevent you from working, you should submit a claim. - If you have been identified as a close contact by the Public Health Authority and are receiving testing or have a confirmed diagnosis of COVID-19, you must inform your Manager/Supervisor and they will take measures to protect others.